-Jared: There needs to be more awareness of the deep need for systemic change, of what it means to live within a system that privileges ways of knowing, being, and doing of those who are already in it, and how to bring in other ways of knowing, being, and doing into those systems.
-Advocate for different forms of knowledge as being highly applicable, for example lived experience, stories, and spirituality.
+Jared: There needs to be more awareness of the deep need for systemic change, of what it means to live within a system that privileges ways of knowing, being, and doing of those who are already in it, and how to bring in other ways of knowledge as being highly applicable, for example lived experience, stories, and spirituality.
 Recently, I heard of a First Nation person who had been on the land during trapping season for decades, who knew a place intimately as few could.
 When he was asked to speak to what he knew about the land, he questioned his knowledge.
 Speak out against systems that privilege Western sciences as the ultimate form of knowledge.